wmedrano/spore/docs/quickstart.md

     (or false true)                   ;; returns true
     (or nil 0)                        ;; returns 0 (since 0 is truthy)
-    (or (null? (list 1)) "hello")     ;; returns "hello" (since (null? (list 1)) is false) (or false nil)                    ;; returns nil (all falsey, returns last falsey value, which is nil in Spore) (or (= 1 2) (= 3 3) (not-called)) ;; returns true (short-circuits after (= 3 3))
+    (or (null? (list 1)) "hello")     ;; returns "hello" (since (null? (list 1)) is false) (or false nil)                    ;; returns nil (all falsy, returns last falsy value, which is nil in Spore) (or (= 1 2) (= 3 3) (not-called)) ;; returns true (short-circuits after (= 3 3))
     ```

     -   `and`: Evaluates arguments from left to right.
-It returns the first argument that evaluates to a "falsey" value.
+It returns the first argument that evaluates to a "falsy" value.
 If all arguments are "truthy", it returns the last argument.
-This operator is "short-circuiting"; once a falsey value is found, no further arguments are evaluated.
+This operator is "short-circuiting"; once a falsy value is found, no further arguments are evaluated.

     ```lisp
     (and true false)                   ;; returns false
-    (and 10 "hello")                   ;; returns "hello" (since 10 and "hello" are truthy, returns last truthy) (and true (null? (list 1)))        ;; returns false (since (null? (list 1)) is false) (and 0 nil false)                  ;; returns nil (since 0 is truthy, nil is falsey, returns first falsey) (and (= 1 1) (= 2 3) (not-called)) ;; returns false (short-circuits after (= 2 3))
+    (and 10 "hello")                   ;; returns "hello" (since 10 and "hello" are truthy, returns last truthy) (and true (null? (list 1)))        ;; returns false (since (null? (list 1)) is false) (and 0 nil false)                  ;; returns nil (since 0 is truthy, nil is falsy, returns first falsy) (and (= 1 1) (= 2 3) (not-called)) ;; returns false (short-circuits after (= 2 3))
     ```